Humphrey / Rhind Headstone, Lhangbryde

 Alexander had been born in Forres on the 2nd of August 1897.
 In the 1901 census, 92 North Road, was home for John (a cycle mechanic), Agnes and their five children.
 Later in his teenage years, he worked as a joiner.

 When I began looking for information I must admit I made a very basic and newby error!
 I started looking for Alexander Rhind, which gave me a number of records.
 Within minutes I was back on track looking for Alexander Humphreys.
 As you can see from the headstone – wife and son, then John Humphreys.
-This is not a mistake you would make on an English headstone.
-When I initially started looking into my mother’s family, I could not work out why women had a different name, even though ‘wife of’ or ‘husband of’ was included.
+This is not a mistake you would make on an English headstone, as in England a married woman is known by her married name.
+When I initially started looking into my mother’s family some four decades ago, I could not work out why women had a different name, even though ‘wife of’ or ‘husband of’ was included.
 Why were all these people not married?
 Why were they so many base-born children?
 Then one kind person told me a few words and I have never forgotten them ‘a woman keeps her name from cradle to grave’.
 I must say it does make looking for a wife’s maiden name a great deal easier.
 But I digress.

 Alexander enlisted in Elgin on the 11th of May 1916, where he became Private 6198 in the 5th Battalion, Seaforth Highlanders.
 The 5th was part of the 51st Division and took part in the attack on Beaumont Hamel on the 13th of November 1916.
 The 51st, was situated to the North of Beaumont Hamel, split into four waves.
 During the first three days of battle, the 51st lost five